-Metro continued its multi-phase bus stop project, and 28 ADA-accessible stops were installed.
+Metro continued its multi-phase bus stop project, and 81 ADA-accessible stops were installed.

-Topeka Metro continued the student pass program in FY2018 with Unified School District 501.
-The district purchased 3,000 annual student passes for the 2017-2018 school year.
+Topeka Metro continued the student pass program in FY2019 with Unified School District 501.
+The district purchased 2,000 annual student passes for the 2018-2019 school year.
 Students may also use their bus passes during school holidays.
 Topeka Metro also continued its contract with Washburn University to allow 8,000 students, faculty and staff to ride during the school year.

-During fiscal year 2018, Topeka Metro continued the "Kids Ride Free" summer program and the "Lift to Fixed Route" programs.
-In January 2018, Topeka Metro introduced the SOTO (South Topeka workforce) program operated by Capital City Taxi to provide rides 24/7 to businesses located at the Kanza Fire Industrial Park.
+During fiscal year 2019, Topeka Metro continued the "Kids Ride Free" and the "Lift to Fixed Route" programs.
+Topeka Metro continued the SOTO (South Topeka) workforce program and started the NETO (Northeast Topeka) program in December 2018.
+Both programs are operated by Capital City Taxi to provide rides 24/7 to businesses located in these areas.